 How it Works

 We convert standard diesel engines from cars and trucks into small compressors and chemical reactors by placing a catalyst in-cylinder.

 Emmanuel holds a PhD from MIT in Mechanical Engineering.
-He previously led research, development, and commercialization efforts for energy technologies at Chevron and ConocoPhilips, where he saw the problems and challenges with natural gas flaring first hand.
+He previously led research, development, and commercialization efforts for energy technologies at Chevron and ConocoPhilips, where he saw the problems and challenges with zero-carbon chemical production first hand.

 Emvolon was born from Leslie Bromberg’s work at MIT.
 Bromberg holds a PhD in Nuclear Engineering from MIT and has held various lead research roles in academia and the private sector for 40 years.
 A serial inventor, he also holds over 90 patents, many of which he has successfully commercialized.